jluk/ACC-Documentation/Concepts/acc-limitations.md

 # Limitations
 Azure Cloud Console has the following known limitations.

+## User permissions
+* Permissions are set as regular users without sudo access given the stateless nature of the feature
+* Should you see a valid need for sudo level access, please provide this feedback to the team on Yammer

 ## System state and persistence
 The container providing your Cloud Console session is ephemeral and is recycled after your session is inactive for 30 minutes.
 * Without mounting storage all modifications will be lost